nupur4015/authentication-system/README.md

 ## Environment Variables

-The environment variables can be found and modified in the `.env` file.
-They come with these default values:
+These environment variables need to be added in `.env` file.

 ```bash
 # Port number